LRombaut/hiking_oracle/README.md

 | m2    | 932.7 | 20.83  | 0     | NA  | 7.9   | 1      |
 | m1    | 1414.9 | 122.11 | 482.2   | 104.32 | 51.1  | 0      |

 Calculating PSIS scores for model 1 showed that 4 data points had Pareto k values greater than 0.5.
 There was one such outlier for model 2.

+I used a Gamma-Poisson count model as the basis for all subsequent analyses.